-Saints Cornelius and Cyprian « Catholic Insight
+Saints Cornelius and Cyprian, Shepherds for Christ and Martyrs for His Truth « Catholic Insight

 Although Cornelius helped lay the groundwork for healing this error and its schism within the Church, he was not so fortunate in placating the Roman authorities, meeting his end and gaining his final reward in succumbing to the hardships of exile – or other accounts say he was beheaded – sometime in Anno Domini 235.
 His remains are in the catacombs, and not in the tombs of the Popes.

-Saint Cyprian, whom we also celebrate today, was bishop of the coastal city of Carthage, in what was the Roman-governed territory in North Africa.
-He is famous for his theological treatises, composed in fluent and flowing classical Latin; he too was a foe of the Novatians, and helped fight and heal the ensuing schism.
+Saint Cyprian, whom we also celebrate today, was bishop of the coastal city of Carthage, infamous for its hedonistic culture, in what was then Roman-governed territory in North Africa.
+He is renowned for his theological treatises, composed in fluent and flowing classical Latin; he too was a foe of the Novatians, and helped fight and heal the ensuing schism.
 A certain amount of controversy surrounds his episcopacy, as he fled into hiding under the threat of martyrdom under the same Decian persecution that took the Pope’s life.
 But we should not be too hard on Cyprian, for who’s to say what we might have done?

 Cyprian’s flight, however, was complicated by the fact that he was the bishop, and hence was seen to be abandoning his flock.
-He defended his action, that he would was more useful alive, and able to shepherd that same scattered flock, even from a distance, than dead.
+He defended his action, saying that he was more useful alive, and able to shepherd that same scattered flock, even from a distance, than dead.
 For would not death itself be an abandonment, of sorts?
-We might sympathize wtih that argument.
+We might sympathize with that argument.

 Cyprian was later to prove himself, and demonstrate his underlying courage and steadfastness, for God did call him to martyrdom eventually when a subsequent persecution arose under Emperor Valerian (the same one that took Pope Sixtus II and his deacons, including Saint Lawrence).
-Cyprian penned his final treatise, De exhortatione martyrii, a noble exhortation to die of the faith, and he gave his final witness, losing his head to the sword on September 14, 258, what would later be the feast of the Triumph of the Cross.
+Cyprian penned his final treatise, De exhortatione martyrii, a noble exhortation to die of the faith, and he gave his final witness, losing his head to the sword on September 14, 258, on what would later be the feast of the Triumph of the Cross.

 We again live in an era where bishops are fighting bishops, cardinals, cardinals, laymen against them also and each other, and the language and stakes are increasing in intensity, with even bishops, as well as the current holder of the office of Peter has mentioned the spectre of schism.

 I suppose there was never an era where such potential and incipient divisions in the Church were not the case.
 It seems now we are getting to the very nub of the matter of what it means to be ‘Catholic’, a follower of Christ and His Church.
-This requires a solid intellectual and spiritual foundation and formation, which can guide the empathy and passions, the whispers of the world in all its seductions, to see the fog of obfuscation, keeping one’s eyes focused on the truth, and the Truth, with one’s face set like flint, in those things, those truths, that are absolutely necessary and not open to compromise, like throwing our own ‘grains of incense’ in worship of all the false gods before us.
+This requires a solid intellectual and spiritual foundation and formation, which can guide the empathy and passions, the whispers of the world in all its seductions.
+We must see past the fog of obfuscation, keeping our eyes focused on the truth, and the Truth, our face set like flint, in those things, those truths, that are absolutely necessary and not open to compromise, like throwing our own ‘grains of incense’ in worship of all the false gods before us.

 So did our Fathers of old.
 So must we.
 And the grace of Christ will not only sustain us, but give us great joy and hope in the journey.
 Unity in charity, and charity in unity.